czhang19/cs180-final-project/README.md

 3. How to put text on the screen?

 ## Notes
-1. work on collision detection
-2. Scale model matrix in shader?
+1. Scale model matrix for particles in shader?

-## TODOs
-- collision detection